AndreaFalanti/popnas/README.md

 ### Software improvements and refactors
 - Migrate code to Tensorflow 2, in particular to the 2.7 version.
+- The algorithm now supports 4 different image classification datasets: CIFAR10, CIFAR100, fashionMNIST and EuroSAT.
+It should be easy to implement support for other datasets and datasets supported by [Tensorflow-datasets](https://www.tensorflow.org/datasets/catalog/overview?hl=en) could work fine without any code change.
 - Now use JSON configuration files, with some optional command line arguments.
 This approach is much more flexible and makes easier to parametrize all the various components of the algorithm run.
 Many parameters and hyperparameters that were hardcoded in POPNAS initial version are now tunable from the JSON config.